-After the first year of implementation, if a teacher is already at the Distinguished level, he or she must submit an application to be eligible to advance to the next higher effectiveness level.
+If a teacher is already at the Distinguished level, he or she must submit an application to be eligible to advance to the next higher effectiveness level.
 If the teacher does not apply, the teacher will be able to carry over DTR points from the prior year if the teacher continues to meet the DTR eligibility criteria; however, the teacher will not be able to advance to the next higher effectiveness level.
-Continuously eligible teachers must re-apply every other year.
+Continuously eligible teachers must re-apply every other year in order to earn DTR points.